Learning resources and student support

 Who is responsible

 The dean’s office is responsible for the systematic evaluation of the study environment and wellbeing, and for subsequent follow-up work.
-The Study and Examinations Office is the administrative support unit with regard to evaluations of the study environment and wellbeing.
+Educational Services is the administrative support unit with regard to evaluations of the study environment and wellbeing.